Cannellini bean dip with pan-fried mint An easy white bean dip recipe that makes a perfect party appetizer

 Cannellini beans are incredibly soft when cooked, which is why they lend themselves so perfectly to dips.
 Here the somewhat bland beans are puréed with garlic and lemon juice — then, for a major flavor boost, topped with pan-fried fresh mint.
 (And does this dip ever turn out flavorful!)

 Serve this robust dip with fresh bread slices, croutons, crackers, endive and radicchio Treviso leaves, or raw vegetable sticks.
-It makes for a sensational hors d’oeuvre or antipasto.
+It makes for a sensational hors d’oeuvre, appetizer or antipasto.

 Food & wine pairing: Prosecco with cannellini bean dip